-Application Part 3: Program Description and Level of Need Max Points: 55 Evaluation Criteria Points a.
-The program is clearly defined, including the: Services to be provided Specific vulnerable population(s) to be served Implementation schedule Start and end dates Proposed use of IRP Grants Program funds IRP Or Program funds Start and end dates 10 points Grants b.
-The extent to which the application clearly defines the le need for the proposed program and cites specific data to su the need. c.
-The applicant describes a level of service to be provided that a relatively high level of benefit relative to the request for Grants Program funds.
-For programs providing tangible assistance, provide the benefit in terms of the number of low moderate-income people that will be served.
-The appli includes information concerning: The number of unduplicated Irvine residents to be served.
-The rationale for how the level of service was determined or IRP direct v- and cation 10 points served d.
-The proposed marketing/outreach efforts described in application include sufficient detail concerning how Irvine res in need of service may learn of the availability of the pro including residents who do not read or speak English idents 5 points
+Application Part 3: Program Description and Level o Need Max Points: 55 Evaluation Criteria Points a.
+The program is clearly defined, including the: Services to be provided Specific vulnerable population(s) to be served Implementation schedule Start and end dates Proposed use of IRP Grants Program funds Start and end dates 10 points s IRP Grants b.
+The extent to which the application clearly define need for the proposed program and cites specific of the need. c.
+The applicant describes a level of service to be pro- a relatively high level of benefit relative to the re- Grants Program funds.
+For programs providing assistance, provide the benefit in terms of the num moderate-income people that will be served.
+T includes information concerning: The number of unduplicated Irvine residents during the two-year grant period.
+The rationale for how the level of service was described of the service was described. equest for IRP tangible direct per of low- and ne application 10 points to be served d.
+The proposed marketing/outreach efforts dese application include sufficient detail concerning how in need of service may learn of the availability o including residents who do not read or speak Englis rvine residents 5 the program, 5 points

 Evaluation Criteria Points e.
-The program objectives and outcomes are specific, measurable, achievable, relevant and time-bound ("SMART goals").
-The application describes: The proposed objectives and outcomes are specific for Irvine residents receiving service from the program The proposal identifies how the objectives and outcomes will be measured The proposed objectives and outcomes are achievable, relevant and time-bound 10 points f.
+The program objectives and outcomes are specific, measurable achievable, relevant and time-bound ("SMART goals").
+The application describes: The proposed objectives and outcomes are specific for Irvine residents receiving service from the program The proposal identifies how the objectives and outcomes wi be measured The proposed objectives and outcomes are achievable relevant and time-bound e 10 points I f.
 The application describes: How the proposed program will prevent, prepare, or respond to the impacts of the COVID-19 Pandemic.
 5 points